davidcastells/PedestrianDetectionBenchmark/README.md

 -----

 Do a
+<pre>./pedestriandetectionbenchmark --help </pre>
-./pedestriandetectionbenchmark --help to display all the current options
+to display all the current options

 For instance:

-./pedestriandetectionbenchmark --play-input-sequence --dataset USA
+<pre>./pedestriandetectionbenchmark --play-input-sequence --dataset USA  </pre>
 Will play the original Caltech sequence (set01)

-./pedestriandetectionbenchmark --play-input-as-hog --dataset USA  --rotate-hog Will display a visualization of the HOG transform on the original Caltech sequence (set01)
+<pre>./pedestriandetectionbenchmark --play-input-as-hog --dataset USA  --rotate-hog</pre>
+Will display a visualization of the HOG transform on the original Caltech sequence (set01)

+<pre>./pedestriandetectionbenchmark --max-fps  --resize-persons-as 96 160  --min-person-height 100 --start-in-frame 1 --rotate-hog --extract-hog-svm</pre>
+Will generate a SVM file with the positive HOG features from annotated pedestrians higher than 100 pixels, and normalized to 96x100 pixels and negative HOG features from random rectangular images from the source images.

+<pre>./pedestriandetectionbenchmark --train-svm-from-files</pre>
+Will create the SVM model from SVM files

+<pre>./pedestriandetectionbenchmark --predict --resize-persons-as 96 160</pre>
+Will create the SVM model from SVM files